Ericsson/ove-tutorial/README.md

     $OVE_PROJECT_DIR/scripts/
     <all repositories>/.ove/scripts/

 All executable files in these three directories will be added to OVE command list.
-Here we added an entrypoint for codechecker in the top repo (ove-tutorial):
+Here we added an entry point for codechecker in the top repo (ove-tutorial):

     $ ls $OVE_PROJECT_DIR/scripts
     codechecker  codechecker.complete  codechecker.help